 Also, you can choose to override the Simulation cache folder preference value for the current MATLAB session.

-The Simulink preferences Simulation
+The Simulink preferences Simulation cache folder and

-MATLAB session parameters
+the MATLAB session parameters

 CodeGenFolder, which determine where files generated by